zopefoundation/zc.relationship/src/zc/relationship/README.txt

     [<Person 'Bran'>]

 Note that the index does not currently support searching for relationships that have any value, or one of a set of values.
+This may be added at a later date;
+the spelling for such queries are among the more troublesome parts.

 Working with transitive searches
 ================================